CrayLabs/SmartSim/doc/model.rst

             return (X-mean)/std

+.. _run_prefix:
 Run Operations
 ==============
-In the following sections, we walk through snippets of application code to demonstrate the executing prefixed ML models, and scripts using SmartRedis run semantics.
-The examples demonstrate executing within the same script where the data structures were placed, as well as scenarios where data structures are placed by separate application scripts.
+In the following sections, we walk through snippets of application code to demonstrate the executing prefixed ML models and scripts using SmartRedis run semantics.
+The examples demonstrate executing within the same script where the data was placed, as well as scenarios where data is placed by separate application scripts.

 .. tabs::